Admins and users with the Has SpotIQ privilege can run an R script.

 ThoughtSpot internally transforms and binds an R script prior to sending it to the cluster’s R service.
-The system expects each script have a well-defined structure which is the following:
+The system expects each script to have a well-defined structure, following this format:

 ####R SCRIPT#### <Fill script body> ####COLUMN BINDINGS (ONE PER LINE)#### <Fill column bindings here>

 The scripts contains the column bindings with the answer results appearing as parameters